rkgofiitk/academic-issues.github.io/Topics/AI, ML & Data Science.md

 Forget network, database, computer architecture, compilers or OS, the candidates don't even have good background on fundamentals like DS, Algorithms, and Discrete Structures.

-I will add Data Science to ML and AI craze.
+I will add Data Science to ML-AI craze.
 Data scientists are "Stasticians masquareding as computer programmers" or "Programmers masquerading as stasticians".
-However, I believe some of the readers' reactions to Prof Sarangi's post may be valid on surface.
+However, I believe some of the readers' reactions to Prof Sarangi's post may be valid on the surface.
 One guy from some industry (possibly from gaming and entertainment business) comments that AI and ML provide higher order of abstractions which can aid in more complex problem solving.
-He cites the complexity of ray tracing in discovering gaming alternatives which AI easily do.
+He cites the complexity of ray tracing in discovering gaming alternatives which AI can easily do.
 He also goes on to say that mechaninical engieers, biologists need not understand intricacies of neural networks to solve their problems.
 But the question that remains unanswered is:

 - How does the mechnical engineer or the biologist even know that the solution is correct?

 If none of them are trained in their core competence then they will also lack the ability to even judge a solution.
+So the real risk of AI is not in super intelligent machnines controling humans but in machine that are not smart enough to perform the tasks that humans give them.
+The other side of spectrum is humans turn dumb when they think some software tools could make smarter decision on their behalf.
-Some of software tools make people dumb.
-MATLAB is one perfect example.
-Electrical engineers have reasons to use MATLAB, power and controls engineers use MATLAB a lot.
-But a solid understanding of the core is required to use the toll intelligently.
+MATLAB is one such example.
+Electrical engineers have reasons to use MATLAB.
+Power and controls engineers use MATLAB a lot.
+But a solid understanding of the core is required to use the tools intelligently.
 Possibly, those who have a different point of view have not been able to get to the bottom of the main theme of Prof Sarangi's post.
-He is no ameture in the area.
+He is no ameture in the area of AI-ML.
 He does have a high regard for ML and AI techniques.
 Like him, many other researchers also use AI and techniques based on heuristics and learning for their research.

 David L. Parans, Prof Emeritus of McMaster University published a note on ["Real Risk of AI"](https://cacm.acm.org/magazines/2017/10/221330-the-real-risks-of-artificial-intelligence/fulltext).
-He had early training in AI as a student where his teachers were pioneers in the field of AI research.
+He had early training in AI as a student from Professor who were pioneers in the field of AI research.
 He says that AI relied more on intutitions than disciplined approach to problem solving that is practiced in physics, mathematics or engineering.
-In a discipilined aproach, a problem is thoroughly analyzed, mathematics behnid the problem is unraveled completely, often hand simulated, and then often proved using assertion-based model checkers.
-He goes on to say that "CMU
+In a discipilined aproach, a problem is thoroughly analyzed, mathematics and physics behnid the problem is unraveled, the solutions are often hand simulated, and furthermore assertion-based model checkers are used for verification.
-Professors were clever but had cavalier attitude" to specfic questions and recommended the students to "try and fix it".
-Therefore, the foundation of AI research is based on mimicking human intuition and ptoblem solving through heuritics.
-However, heuristics works if it is used to select one from possible alternatives or to determine presentation order.
-It is typically used for speeding up the solution in search and prune kind of scenarios.
+He goes on to say that his Professors at CMU were "clever but had cavalier attitude" to specfic questions and recommended the students to "try and fix it".
+The foundation of AI research is based on mimicking human intuition and ptoblem solving through heuritics.
+However, a heuristics works if it is used to select one from possible alternatives or to determine presentation order.
+More frequently heuristics are used for speeding up the searching of solution space applying intelligent prunning and feasibility measures.
 In other situation heuristics are untrustworthy.
 Though Prof Sarangi's post is a bit blunt to taste of AI and ML enthusiast, David Pranas puts the same thing using "higher order of abstractions".
 He states that there are three different ways of AI
 research:

 - Building programs that imitate human behavior in order to understand human thinking;
 - Building programs that play games well; and
 - Showing that practical computerized products can use the methods that humans use.

-The first one tries to model human brain where certain elements are unexplained (not understood) and dublicated as black box.
+The first one tries to model human brain where certain elements are unexplained (not understood) and dublicated as black boxes.
 He recognizes that
 "writing game-playing programs is harmless and builds capabilities".
 However, it may be dangerous if practical products mimics human methods.
 He cites the example of Captch based recognitions work because the character recoginition has not be solved prorammatically.
 The programs that imitating humans intuitions are not always the best way of problem solving with computers.
-He concludes that his impressions about AI techniques are old, the lessons they taught him remain relevant today.
+In fact imitating human intuition could make programs untrustworthy and dangerous.
+He gives a set of examples to conclude that his impressions about AI techniques are old, however, the lessons they taught him remain relevant even today.

 One may ask: how it has destoyed engineering education in general and CSE in particular?
-The problem lies in how the lessions are conducted by the faculty.
-If they have not written much of code themselves, their expectation from the students would be low.
+The problem lies in how the lessions are conducted.
+If teachers have not written much of code themselves, their expectation from the students would be low.
 In fact, many faculty members who teach Data Structure course rely on teaching theory and complexity analysis and do not give programming assignments.
-The other problem in checking programming assignment is rampant copies from Internet sources.
-I used moss to check copies, and found about 30-35% students indulge in copying.
+The other problem in checking programming assignment is an ardous task.
+Rampant copies from Internet sources make assignment useless.
+I used moss to check copies, and found about
-It becomes a serious human problem to deal with the copies.
-Most students deny their roles in copying or assisting friends to copy.
-Sometimes, the problem goes down to acute interpersonal bickerings.
+30-35% students indulge in copying.
+It becomes a serious problem to deal with the copies.
+Most students deny their involvement in copying or assisting friends to copy.
+The explanations were crazy and outrightly false.
+Sometimes, the problem goes down to acute interpersonal bickerings among
+TAs and students.
 Quite obviously, no one likes to be a part of it.
-About twenty five
+So, the alternative is not to bother about checking assignments.

-years back, we used to give rigorous programming practice to the undergraduate students.
+Someone writes that an average CS UG students at IITs do write 50k lines of code before graduating out.
+Probably, he must be talking about the situation twenty five years back, when the Internet resources were not available that easily.
+We used to give rigorous programming practice to the undergraduate students.
+The class size used to be small.
+Any copy in assignments can be detected easily.
 An average UG students may write about 25-30K lines of C code if not more.
 Most system courses like OS, Databases, Networks, Compilers would require each student to write in an average 10k lines of C code.
-Even in Data Structures course one would typically do a project that often require 5-7k lines of code.
+Even in Data Structures course one would typically do a project that often required 5-7k lines of code.
 It is not true these days.
 I remember having spent two semesters at one of the older IITs where I taught Design of Algorithms in one semester.
 I asked the students to write programs for a hypothetical coin game and test their strategies by conducting tournaments among the program creaters.
 We had a program to play out one student's program against the other.
 The idea was to train the students in discovering better strategies in a competitive environment.
 The entire class